Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 An Air Source Heat Pump (ASHP) is a bit of kit that looks like an Air Conditioning Unit, and works like a fridge in reverse.

 An ASHP extracts heat out of the surrounding “air”.
-It intensifies the heat and transfers it into your home, where it heats the water (usually through a well insulated hot water cylinder).
+It intensifies the heat and transfers it into your home, where it heats the water (usually through a well-insulated hot water cylinder) in the radiators.

 It can extract heat from the surrounding air at temperatures as low as minus 18 degrees Celsius.